- 5G Reimagined: A North American Perspective (Issue 2)

 - Unmanned Aerial Vehicle (UAV) Utilization of Cellular Services: Enabling Scalable and Safe Operation

-- Use of UVAs for Restoring Comunications in Emergency Situations
+- Use of UAVs for Restoring Communications in Emergency Situations

 Technical Report on SHAKEN APIs for a Centralized Signing and Signature Validation Server (ATIS-100082)

 This document provides a Technical Report on a SHAKEN APIs used to support a Centralized Signing and Signature Validation Server.
 These APIs provide a means for multiple and/or disparate network elements to use an HTTP-based RESTful interface to access SHAKEN Signing and Signature Validation servers.

 Signature-Based Handling of Asserted Information Using toKENs (SHAKEN): Governance Model and Certificate Management (ATIS-1000080-E)

 Signature-based Handling of Asserted information using toKENs (SHAKEN) is an industry framework for managing and deploying Secure Telephone Identity (STI) technologies with the purpose of providing end-to-end cryptographic authentication and verification of the telephone identity and other information in an IP-based service provider voice network.
 This Errata contains an update to ATIS-1000080 and expands the SHAKEN framework, introducing a governance model and defining X.509 certificate management procedures.
 Certificate management provides mechanisms for validation of a certificate and verification of the associated digital signature, allowing for the identification of illegitimate use of national telecommunications infrastructure.
 The original ATIS-1000080 is contained in this .zip file.

 Signature-Based Handling of Asserted Information Using toKENs (SHAKEN) (ATIS-1000074-E)